brendenGit/Skillet/README.md

 - Mobile app built with React Native.

 ## Goal
 - To provide users with an application for finding, saving, and organizing food/drink recipes.
-Additionally, the app will generate grocery lists based on saved recipes, simplifying the shopping process.

 ## Target Users
 - Consumer audience, individuals seeking recipe organization and grocery planning solutions.